-This is the wild, tragic tale of an artists’ circle that hung out at Pfaff’s saloon in NYC during the 1850s.
-Among its members: a young Walt Whitman; Artemus Ward, America’s first standup comic; Edwin Booth, actor and brother of the notorious John Wilkes; and Adah Menken aka "The Naked Lady."
+This is the wild, tragic tale of an artists' circle that hung out at Pfaff's saloon in NYC during the 1850s.
+Among its members: a young Walt Whitman; trailblazing stand-up comic Artemus Ward; psychedelic drug explorer Fitz Hugh Ludlow; and the brilliant brazen actress Adah Isaacs Menken.
 Please visit the book’s Facebook page for pictures and updates.

 Biography of Frederick Law Olmsted, pioneering landscape architect and brilliant designer of Central Park, sailor, scientific farmer, noted abolitionist, gold mine operator, Civil War hero, and crusading journalist.
 To research this biography, Martin traveled to a number of sites around the country.
 View Martin’s posts on Olmsted and his various masterpieces.